NexusRaids/nexus-docs/docs/commands/trades.md

    ``!global-trading-system pending``, "You can run this command to see all trades that you have pending."
    ``!global-trading-system remove <id>``, "Use this to remove one of your trading offers.
 You can get the trade id by checking your trading offers."
    ``!global-trading-system search <pokemon...>``, "Use this to search a trade for a Pokémon within your range.
 If you give no Pokémon to this command, it will search all available trades."
-   ``!global-trading-system submit <offer_pokemon> <pokemon_wanted>``, "Use this submit a trade on the global trading system.
+   ``!global-trading-system [submit|offer] <offer_pokemon> <pokemon_wanted>``, "Use this submit a trade on the global trading system.
 Your discord tag will will be visible to trainers that accept your trade so you can coordinate with each other."
    ``!global-trading-system success <id>``, "If you succeed in trading, you can run this command to mark your trade as done.
 You can get the trade id by checking your trading offers."

 ```